juadiegaitan/GEN242-2016/vignettes/01_Home/home.md

 targeting graduate students but senior undergraduate students are welcome to enroll as well.
-The main audience of this class are usually students from bioscience, biomedical and bioengineering programs as well as CS and statistics students with interest computational biology.
+The main audience of this class are usually students from bioscience, biomedical and bioengineering programs as well as CS and statistics students with interest in computational biology.

 ## Can I audit this class?